Table of Contents

 now for the rest of us.

-Start trading funds that include commodities, private credit, real estate, venture capital, and more.
+Explore trading funds that include commodities, private credit, real estate, venture capital, and more.

 The Role of Alts in Your Portfolio

 Taking all that into account, what could be the role of alts in your portfolio?
 In other words, why invest in alts?
-Of course, alternatives would only be part of your asset allocation.
-How much to put into alts would depend on your risk tolerance and overall goals.
+Of course, alternatives should only be part of your asset allocation.
+How much to put into alts would depend on your risk tolerance and overall financial goals.
 Here are some factors to consider.

 Low Correlation With Stocks